 - Preparation for DC Licensure

 - Membership in an extensive network of educators, researchers, and school leaders in special education

 How to Apply

-Apply to the MA in Special Education Program by March 1, 2019.
+Review the Graduate Admissions page to learn more about applying to the MA in Special Education Program.
 Candidates should indicate they are interested in the Lab School Fellows program by checking the appropriate box in the application and describing their interest in their Statement of Purpose.
 Selected candidates must complete an interview with Lab School and American University faculty.
 For questions, write to firstname.lastname@example.org.